 What trends will last?

-“‘Are weblogs and Facebook the new normal?’
-Shirky asked rhetorically.
-“In 2009 this seems clear, but before 2005, we [didn’t] even know to ask the question.”

 Anticipating what trends will catch on is hard enough.
 Ann Friedman of The American Prospect said in a 2008 TMC member survey: “I’m surprised web video seems to have caught on in a way, say, podcasting never really did.
 And because doing it well does require a few more resources, I think a lot of publications are still catching up.”

 But a bigger challenge is determining which trends might fundamentally change society.
 “We don’t know how much of a change in the current landscape is a one-way racket, or how much of it is a particular cohort living through something,” Shirky noted.
 “Everyone talks about how the younger cohorts only text (SMS) and never use email.
 But once they got into office environments, then they started using email because it was appropriate to the context.
 Short texts are great for kids, but it turns out young adults need a higher form of communication, which email facilitates.
 Is this a big one-way change?”